CarmeTeam/Carme-Docu/UserDoc/Projects/project-update/project-update.md

 # How to update a project

 **Note:** You can only modify the description of a project.
 Only `project-owners` and `project-admins` can update the project.
-Refer to ["How to set a user as project-admin"](./../project-set-admin/project-set-admin.md) for further details.
+Refer to [How to set a user as project-admin](./../project-set-admin/project-set-admin.md) for further details.

 1. There are two possible ways to access your project-update page.